emerichunter/emerichunter.github.io/_drafts/2018-01-11-your-filename.md

 Yes, you guessed it!
 You can graph that very easily too.

 Imagine, you have no GUI, no graphs, no monitoring...
 Well, sometimes that's my case.
-Imagine, you cannot get any money to pay for the expensive fancy tools... (bosses and all)
+Imagine, you cannot get any money to pay for the expensive fancy tools... (you might not have a say)

 How can you graph things easily ?
 Well GNUplot can do just that for you, for free.
+In case you didn't know you can even graph in a linux terminal.
+The most basic being: the dumb terminal.

+[picture]

 But you need to get everything to work, and not spend too much time on this endeavor.